Loader gif

 With COVID-19 still wreaking havoc across the globe, the U.S. economy has been shaken.
 In the United States a record number of people are or were once unemployed due to COVID-related shutdowns.
 Fortunately, many of those individuals qualified for standard state unemployment benefits, plus the additional federal funds offered as a result of the CARES Act.

 If you received unemployment benefits due to job loss this year, it’s critical to understand how that money impacts your taxes.
-And obviously, if you are still unemployed, finding out you owe a large tax bill may be even more burdensome.
-Here is what you need to know about reporting your unemployment income on your tax return.
+And obviously, if you are still unemployed, finding out you owe a large may be even more burdensome.
+Here is what you need to know about reporting your unemployment on your tax return.

 Why is unemployment income taxable?